Article I: General

 - The person who brought the proposed amendment to the Executive Committee shall detail the rationale behind the proposed amendment and shall field any questions put forth by either the Executive Committee or organization membership.

-- Following the discussion, the proposed amendment shall be voted on by the present membership.
+- Following the discussion, the proposed amendment shall be voted on by the present active membership.
 A two-thirds majority vote in favor of the proposed amendment shall be required for adoption of the amendment into the Constitution.

 Article VIII: Ratification and Amendments